-''' app.controller('MyController', function($scope, djangoWebsocket) { djangoWebsocket.connect($scope, ['subscribe-broadcast', 'publish-broadcast'], 'my_collection');

-// use $scope.my_collection as root object for the data which shall be three-way bound
+''' my_app.controller('MyController', function($scope, djangoWebsocket) { djangoWebsocket.connect($scope, 'my_collection', 'foobar', ['subscribe-broadcast', 'publish-broad // use $scope.my_collection as root object for the data which shall be three-way bound }); '''

-});

-'''

 This creates a websocket attached to the server sides message queue via the module ws4redis.
 It then shallow watches the properties of the object named 'my_collection', which contains the model data.
 It then fires whenever any of the properties change (for arrays, this implies watching the array items; for object maps, this implies watching the properties).
 If a change is detected, it is propagated up to the server.
-Changes made to the corresponding object on the server side, are immediately send back to the client.
+Changes made to the corresponding object on the server side, are immediately send back to all clients listening on the named facility, referred here as foobar.